sindresorhus/awesome-npm/readme.md

 - [ghub.io](https://ghub.io) - Redirects to the GitHub repo of an npm package.
 - [npm addict](https://npmaddict.com) - Your daily injection of npm packages.
 - [npm discover](http://www.npmdiscover.com) - Discover what packages are commonly used together.
-- [snyk](https://snyk.io) - Find, fix and monitor for known vulnerabilities in npm dependencies.

 ### Browser extensions